N.D. Sup. Ct. Admin. R.

 63 or other appropriate means.
 For purposes of this section, "actual qualifications"

 64 means the ability to readily communicate with a non-English speaking person and

 65 orally transfer the meaning of statements to and from English and the language

-66 spoken by the non-English speaking person, or the ability to communicate with a
+66 spoken by the non-English speaking person, or the ability to interpret communicate

-67 hearing-impaired or otherwise disabled person, interpret the proceedings, and
+67 with a hearing-impaired or otherwise disabled person, the proceedings, and

 68 accurately repeat and interpret the statements of the hearing-impaired or otherwise